There are a broad range of offences, both State and Commonwealth, which apply to:

 “Unless exceptional circumstances exist, a sentence involving an immediate term of imprisonment is ordinarily warranted (for child pornography offences)”.

-For Commonwealth Offence, the Crimes Act 1914 (Cth) prescribes further considerations for sentencing.
+For Commonwealth Offences, the Crimes Act 1914 (Cth) prescribes further considerations for sentencing.
 These include:

 When examining the seriousness of an offence, the Courts will consider: